SATheinen/trapped-ion-artiq/README.md

 ## Demonstrated experiments

-Seven trapped-ion experiments, each runnable end-to-end against the simulator with `artiq_run`.
+Nine trapped-ion experiments, each runnable end-to-end against the simulator with `artiq_run`.
 The figure under each entry is the output of that experiment's own `analyze()` method; the full vector PDF is linked alongside.

 ### Fluorescence check — `fluorescence_check.py`